xcsf-dev/xcsf/README.md

 Features:
 ------------------------

-See `cons.txt` for a full list of options.
+See `default.ini` for a full list of options.

 Evolved Conditions: